corpuschat/docs/README.md

 </svg>

 #### What is Corpus
-An introductory overview of Corpus’ features and capabilities.
+An introductory guide, providing an overview of Corpus’ features and capabilities.
 [[/card]]